 You can drive everywhere

-Giving up alcohol means no more worrying about who is driving at the end of a night out or a weekend lunch, or no more expensive taxi journeys home.
+Giving up alcohol means no more worrying about who's driving at the end of a night out or a weekend lunch, or no more expensive taxi journeys home.

 Count the cash

-You will have more money in your wallet when you give up drinking.
-If you spend, say, around £20 a week on 2 bottles of wine, you will save £1,040 by the year’s end.
+You'll have more money in your wallet when you give up drinking.
+If you spend, say, around £20 a week on two bottles of wine, you'll save £1,040 by the year’s end.
 Invest in something you enjoy, and reward yourself.

 So – those other benefits…

 I had a female patient whose skin was puffy and blotchy as a result of alcohol.
 Now her skin is completely fine.
 This is an important confidence booster in our image-obsessed world.
-But there are loads of other benefits to giving up alcohol; your blood sugar will normalise, you will feel much more clear-headed, less depressed and your sleep patterns are likely to improve within a week.
-Heavy drinking causes blood cells to become larger and that makes you more tired because they are unable to transport oxygen efficiently around the body.
+But there are loads of other benefits to giving up alcohol; your blood sugar will normalise, you'll feel much more clear-headed, less depressed and your sleep patterns are likely to improve within a week.
+Heavy drinking causes blood cells to become larger and that makes you more tired because they're unable to transport oxygen efficiently around the body.
 Alcohol is toxic to your largest organ - your skin.
-The toxins make your skin less elastic and it is very ageing.
-Your liver will begin to repair itself in as little as two months.
+The toxins make your skin less elastic and it's very ageing.
+Your liver will begin to repair itself in as little as 2 months.
 Many people report that their mood or outlook on life seems better.
 Reducing your weight brings a lot of other benefits.
-You help to reduce further your risk of developing Type II diabetes and you lower your risk of heart disease and stroke.
-Your blood pressure drops, and you may find pain on your joints reduces as the body isn’t trying to carry as much weight.
+You help to reduce your risk of developing type II diabetes and you lower your risk of heart disease and stroke.
+Your blood pressure drops, and you may find pain on your joints reduces as your body isn’t trying to carry as much weight.

 If you fall off the wagon…

 Just get back on.
 Don’t beat yourself up about it.
 And if you get to 2019 without having had a drink, why not continue?
 Your body and brain will thank you for it.
-Drinking alcohol is a well-established risk factor for a range of cancers, including tumours of the mouth, liver, breast and colon and bowel.
+Drinking alcohol is a well-established risk factor for a range of cancers, including tumours of the mouth, liver, breast, colon and bowel.
 And the risk of cancer rises with levels of alcohol consumed.
 Figures show that accumulated drinking over a lifetime is taking its toll.
-The Office for National Statistics says that the alcohol-linked death rate among men aged 70 to 74 years has increased by around 50 per cent since 2001, from 18.7 to 28 per 100,000 in the population.
-During the same period the rate for women aged 60 to 64 years has increased by around 35 per cent.
-So sadly older people are increasingly dying from alcohol abuse as decades of drinking take their toll on the baby-boomer generation.
-That’s a wake-up call for us all.
+The Office for National Statistics (ONS) says that the alcohol-linked death rate among men aged 70 to 74 years has increased by around 50% since 2001, from 18.7 to 28 per 100,000 in the population.
+During the same period, the rate for women aged 60 to 64 years has increased by around 35%.
+So, sadly, older people are increasingly dying from alcohol abuse as decades of drinking take their toll on the baby-boomer generation.
+That’s a wake-up call for us all."

 ENDS